alabou/NMOS-MatroxOnly/Alerts.md

 Notifications about alerts are obtained by subscribing to the MvAlertManager object and monitoring events on the `alert` property.

 ### Events
+The events of the enumeration MvEvents MAY be discovered by an application using IS-11 / MS-05-02 NcDataClassManager `datatypes` attribute.
+An implementation of MvAlertManager MUST support the base domain events `link`, `transport`, `essence`, `application` and `clock`.
+The vendor specific domains are optional.

-There are "domain" events defined for the domain event counter (having id corresponding to a multiple of 1000
+The base domain events are defined for the domain event counter (having an id corresponding to a multiple of 1000).
+Look at the https://github.com/alabou/NMOS-MatroxOnly/blob/main/Alerts.md#alert-domains section for more detail about the domains.

 #### link (1000)
 #### linkDown (1001)
+This is the SRF link down event.

 #### transport (2000)
 #### transportPacketLost (2001)
+This is the SRF packet lost event.

 #### transportPacketLate (2002)
+This is the SRF packet late event.

 #### transportStreamInvalid (2003)
+This is the SRF stream invalid event when detected at the transport level.

 #### essence (3000)
 #### essenceStreamInvalid (3001)
+This is the SRF stream invalid event when detected at the essence level.

 #### application (4000)
 #### clock (5000)
 #### clockPtpLeaderChange (5001)
+This is the SRF PTP leader change event.

 #### clockPtpUnlock (5002)
+This is the SRF PTP unlock event.

 #### vendor (10000)
+#### vendorTemperature (10001)

 #### vendorLink (11000)

 #### vendorTransport (12000)
+#### vendorTransportError (12001)

 #### vendorEssence (13000)
+#### vendorEssenceStart (13001)
+#### vendorEssenceStop (13002)
+#### vendorEssenceError (13002)

 #### vendorApplication (14000)
 #### vendorClock (15000)